 Death Sentence against Mursi

 I have been trying my best to avoid indulging in the topic.
 Keeping distance from other nations affairs.
-IT should be the Palestinian trauma of the fall of Mursi and Hamas, when suddenly all this massive huge tens and tens and tens of times exceed us Palestinians and Palestine in population and space to count the least, major problem became Hamas.
-It should have been also for the proportion of simply calculation.
-Making Hamas accountable to the destruction and the demonstrations or the rise of the Islamic Brother or being the Hub and the training camp for terror should to the least make Hamas be all the population of Palestine and Israel as well.
-At the end, as one Egyptian friend once told me, we can have you all over a dinner in one Cairo neighborhood and no one will even notice you.
+IT should be the Palestinian trauma of the fall of Mursi and Hamas when suddenly all this massive huge tens and tens and dozens of times exceed us Palestinians and Palestine in population and space to count the least, a major problem became Hamas.
+It should have also been for the proportion of simple calculation.
+Making Hamas accountable for the destruction and the demonstrations or the rise of the Islamic Brother or being the Hub and the training camp for terror should to the least make Hamas be all the population of Palestine and Israel as well.
+In the end, as one Egyptian friend once told me, we can have you all over a dinner in one Cairo neighborhood, and no one will even notice you.
 (He meant us all Palestinian population. he was even very kind to invite all the refugees as well).
-Or if Hamas is not all the population of what makes Palestine, it should be that damned strip called Gaza, and of course they are all Hamas.
+Or if Hamas is not all the people of what makes Palestine, it should be that damned strip called Gaza, and of course, they are all Hamas.

 Keeping my nerves in their own tactical explosive situations, I thought, I couldn’t fight Egyptian massive unbearable loss of sense and dimension.
 After all, these people have overthrown two presidents in two years.
 Their reactions, emotions, traumas, are still ignited and not necessarily balanced.
 It is a nation that is still under a revolution.

-I have to say that I love Egyptians; this entire introduction to enter the topic means that I am worried .for God’s sake!!!! .
+I have to say that I love Egyptians; this entire introduction to entering the topic means that I am worried .for God’s sake!!!!.
 Well, I love Egyptians… during the Gaza invasion; I refused to respond to any Egyptian article or news.
-I actually stopped watching Egyptian channels after a week from the invasion.
-I even threatened my FB friends from my “blocks” and “deletes” if they mentioned Egypt badly.
+I actually stopped watching Egyptian channels after a week of the attack.
+I even threatened my FB friends from my “blocks” and “deleted” if they mentioned Egypt sorry.
 I thought Egypt was a nation that was still suffering from the overthrowing of Mursi, and they had all the right to be in that situation.
-Hamas miscalculated the situation and its deterioration and they paid a high price of it, and hopefully they learnt their lessons.
+Hamas miscalculated the situation and its deterioration, and they paid a high price for it, and hopefully they learned their lessons.
 But beyond that, I would judge Hamas more or allow it.
 And above all.
-The fight was on Palestinian land and Israel was the attacker.
-We should focus on our enemies at this point not at unresolved issues between “brothers”.
-Actually, “brothers” could also mean ikhwan, which is a forbidden word as well, especially when mentioning Palestinians and the other Arabs.
+The fight was on Palestinian land, and Israel was the attacker.
+We should focus on our enemies at this point, not at unresolved issues between “brothers.”
+Actually, “brothers” could also mean Ikhwan, which is a forbidden word as well, especially when mentioning Palestinians and the other Arabs.

-In short, all evil that takes place is a creation of the ikhwan and all good that takes place is the making of the Sissi and the army.
+In short, all evil that takes place is a creation of the Ikhwan, and all good that happens is the making of the Sissi and the army.
 And, luckily, Hamas cannot be in all this.

 And then there are Mubarak courts, Mubarak is out of jail.
-Mubarak is back to jail.
-Those overthrown in the first part of revolution declared innocent miraculously, and those newly overthrown are sentenced one after the other to death sentences as if Egyptian judicial system is out for hunting season.
+Mubarak is back to prison.
+Those overthrown in the first part of revolution declared innocent miraculously, and those newly defeated are sentenced one after the other to death sentences as if Egyptian judicial system is out for hunting season.

 I am supposed to write about Mursi’s sentence… Now I remember!!!!

-My personal judgment on Mursi was that he committed a terrible fatal mistake as a result of his own political stupidly and short sightedness and of course the blindness of Islamic politicization to a country like Egypt and assuming to run it as a head of clan.
+My personal judgment on Mursi was that he committed a terrible fatal mistake as a result of his own political stupidly and short-sightedness and of course the blindness of Islamic politicization to a country like Egypt and assuming to run it as a head of the clan.
 Egypt definitely deserved better.
 It was a proud moment for me when on the 30th of June; Egyptians said their word again.
-As much as it was a historical moment of pride when Egyptians overthrew Mubarak on January’s Revolution.
+As much as it was a historic moment of pride when Egyptians overthrew Mubarak on January’s Revolution.

 What happened next, was also justifiable to me.
 I understood perfectly the traumatic situation the nation entered in.
 After all, they didn’t get rid of a tyrant to fall into another.
 And Mursi was actually their own choice.
 People brought him in.
 So it was a double anger.
 Unlike Mubarak, who Egyptians for generations grew up with his name subsiding for the word president.

 Mursi is sentenced to death.
-Not only him, he is one among tens who have been sentenced to death in the Islamic Brotherhood in the last year.
+Not only him, but he is also one among tens who have been condemned to death in the Islamic Brotherhood in the last year.
 It “coincided” with the acquittal of Mubarak and his group in the series of the same months.

 One can understand that the country and the nation are going through a terrible turbulence that it will take them time to recover.
-But the justice system should be the part of what conforms a nation into stability to the least.
-Among the many important elements that strengthened Egypt was always its judicial system, that continued to make its own recoveries and internal repairs, and always insisted on its separation from the executive power.
-When Morse tried to change some laws, the judicial system stood strong before him.
-Even Mubarak didn’t dare to mess as much with judicial system (he actually terrorized them).
+But the justice system should be the part of what conforms a country into stability to the least.
+Among the many essential elements that strengthened Egypt was always its judicial system, that continued to make its own recoveries and internal repairs, and always insisted on its separation from the executive power.
+When Morse tried to change some laws, the judicial system stood firm before him.
+Even Mubarak didn’t dare to mess as much with the legal system (he actually terrorized them).
 But here, it seems a voluntarily work.
 Which is worse.

 It is so sad … to see a country.
 A nation.
 The mother of nations.
 So dissolving into the nothingness of nations.
 While its pyramids are still making the world watch them with awe and fascination.

-It is bad for a country like Egypt … when someone like me, who was just a proud Arab for the achievement of the Revolution Egyptians, held in the last few years.
+It is not good for a country like Egypt … when someone like me, who was just a proud Arab for the achievement of the Revolution Egyptians, held in the last few years.
 Their strength, resilience and real power.
 To see them turning into this hollowness of a nation.

-It is bad, when people like me, applauded the over throwing of Mursi, stand today with great sympathy for him.
+It is bad, when people like me, applauded the overthrowing of Mursi, stand today with a great sympathy for him.

-It is so lamentable to witness the double standards of judgments inside a judicial institution that is supposed to represent justice to its entire people in such unfairness and injustice.
+It is so lamentable to witness the double standards of judgments inside a legal institution that is supposed to represent justice to its entire people in such unfairness and injustice.

-It is such a farce of a situation witnessing a whole nation taking part in such a preach of injustice, bias, inequality with such prejudice that is eventually becoming both , self discriminating and incriminating
+It is such a farce of a situation witnessing a whole nation taking part in such a breach of injustice, bias, inequality with such prejudice that is eventually becoming both, self-discriminating and incriminating